How to Raise for DePIN in 2026 When VCs Got More Selective

 • Series A ($5M–$30M): Hack VC, Multicoin, Framework, Dragonfly

-Pitching a16z for your pre-seed round is usually a waste of time.
+Pitching top-tier mega funds (like a16z, etc) at true pre-seed is usually low ROI (or a waste of time to be brutally direct) unless you have an outlier signal (ex-Category founders, clear distribution wedge, or early enterprise pull).
 And if you struggle identifying what stage you're in - register on InnMind and ask professional advisors in our Pro group.

 Step 3: Research Thesis Alignment (20 minutes)